johnsonjh/pc/README.md

     values, which can be listed with `help`.

 * **Registers:**
-  * Perform casts by storing into explicitly sized registers (*i.e.*, *unsigned* C types `char`, `short`, `int`, `long`, `long long`), that can be listed with `regs`.
+  * Perform time formatting or casts by storing into special purpose registers (*i.e.*, *unsigned* C types `char`, `short`, `int`, `long`, `long long`), that can be listed with `regs`.
-    * Stores to registers clamp and mask to register width
+    * Stores to sized registers clamp and mask to register width
-    * Loads from registers reflect the masked value

 ## Portability